 Table 59 shows how the sites included in the inventory are classified into income categories based on the allowable densities of the applicable General Plan or Specific Plan land use designation.
 While there are three designations that are considered appropriate for lower-income housing based on allowable density ranges, there are no vacant or underutilized sites designated Residential - High Density in the inventory.
 The only areas with available sites that allow up to 30 units per acre are within the Core Area Specific Plan.
 The Core Retail Stores designation and Core Retail with Offices designation both allow residential development.
 The Core Retail Stores designation only allows residential on upper floors as part of a vertical mixed-use development that includes ground floor retail.
-The Core Retail with Offices designation standards in the Specific Plan, which allow densities of up to 30 units per acre in the Core Area east of B Street and densities in the range of 10-15 units per acre in most other areas of the Core Area.
+The Core Retail with Offices designation allows standalone residential.
+Residential development within both designations is subject to the Multifamily land use designation standards in the Specific Plan, which allow densities of up to 30 units per acre in the Core Area east of B Street and densities in the range of 10-15 units per acre in most other areas of the Core Area.
 Other density ranges apply to specific parcels, none of which are included in the Housing Element sites inventory.